fpm-git/docker-postfix/README.md

 ### v5.0.0

 Image has been updated to [Debian Trixie](https://www.debian.org/releases/trixie/) and with that `linux/mips64le` is gone.
 To prevent failures during upgrade, major version has been bumped.
+New versions of go do not provide images for `linux/arm/v5` either, so building of `postfix-exporter` for this platform is gone as well.

 Several other fixes went into this release as well.